Electric Vehicle Rebates

 Terms & Conditions

 - The MSRP must be $50,000 or less.
-MSRP is the cost of the vehicle with all included features before taxes.
+MSRP is the cost of the vehicle with all included features before taxes and fees.

 - Please see Drive Electric Vermont's list of eligible vehicles.